frederickjodozi/react-around-api-full/README.md

 ## *Contributions*
 This project can be used by aspiring Web developers and more specifically people looking to learn about Backend development using Express.js.
 It can be cloned on a local machine for studying and/or editing, and relevant pull requests will be accepted!

-I am thankful for the help TripleTen provided me with to build this project!
-I am also very proud of having finished this project, as it marks completion of the curriculum!
+I am very proud of having finished this project, as it marks completion of the TripleTen Web Development curriculum.
+I am also thankful for the help TripleTen provided me with all throughout my learning journey!